 There are a few ways to store your hemp.
 Some decide to keep their flower in the same package it arrived in.
 This could be a vacuum-sealed bag, a plastic container, or a glass jar, or something else.
 But, to minimize exposure to the factors mentioned above, we know one way to store your bud that’s superior above the rest.

 Best way to store hemp flower

-Once you’ve identified the container you want, consider buying an inexpensive humidity pack.
+Once you’ve identified the container you want, consider buying an inexpensive humidity pack like the ones on Marijuana Packaging.
 They offer humidity control and also prevent terpenes from losing their potency.
 This is important because each time you open your stash jar, the terpenes escape.
 Plus, these packs keep your buds from drying out too much.